olivierlacan/olivierlacan.com/_posts/2014-12-11-pairing-is-the-potion.md

 The way [John](https://twitter.com/jbalauat) and I pair together works like this.
 He'll ask me a pointed question which will require some thinking.
 John won't rush me.
-Beyond the answer, he is looking to understandingand how I and people like me think.
-Whenever I have a chunk of free time I'll hop on Screenhero with John so that he can see my screen or me his.
-That's because just like you do in real life, when you talk to someone you often want to show them things, examples, context, articles to read and sites to visit.
+Beyond the answer, he is looking to understand how I think.
+I'm a programmer.
+He's a sales person.
+Our audience is composed of programmers.
+Whenever I have a chunk of free time I'll hop on [Screenhero](https://screenhero.com/) with John so that he can see my screen or me his.
+When we talk we often want to show each other examples, context, articles to read and sites to visit.
 Through our conversations John and I will take detours to talk about cognitive science because we both love that.
-It'll never be a waste of our time because we're both learning from each other along the way.

 [Katie](https://twitter.com/katiedelfin) is a programmer and a damn good one.
 Yet we probably only write code together 15% of the time.
 Most of the time we talk about code.
 We talk about interfaces.
 How names feel.
 How things fit together.
 We get excited about deleting huge chunks of code.
-We pause while I try to paraphrase something brilliant she just said because the world needs to know.
-I must tweet it.
+We pause while I try to paraphrase something brilliant she just said because the world needs to know and I must tweet it now.

 [Morgan](https://twitter.com/morganlaco) is bothered by not understanding something.
 When she wants to understand, at first I think: